rackerlabs/support-how-to/content/cloud-servers/3-2-1-backup-rule-for-the-cloud.md

 The offsite copy should be a local copy in your office.
 It should be available to your team if they need to access it to build a new server.
-For example, you might task an internal server to pull the files down, or have a server that is located in a separate data center from where your primary sources are located back up the files.
+For example, you might use an internal server to pull the files down, or have a server that is located in a separate data center from where your primary sources are located back up the files.